 Albert Einstein was one of the greatest minds of his time.
-He forever changed the field of physics.
+Einstein forever changed the field of physics.
 Much is known about his adult life.
-But, very little information about his childhood is known.
-In fact, most of what is perpetuated about his childhood is the stuff of myth and legend, or is plain inaccurate.
+However, very little information about his childhood is known.
+In fact, most of what is perpetuated about his childhood are things of myth and legend or just plain inaccurate.

 What little reality we know about Einstein’s childhood can serve as a lesson to both adult nerds and our children.

 If you believe that Einstein was left-handed, failed math, was a mediocre student, had Asperger’s or was schizophrenic, was slow to talk, was dyslexic, be prepared to nod knowingly as you see yourself, or your children, reflected in the truth about Einstein as a child.

 This is a wonderful book for older kids (10+) that teaches about Albert Einstein and offers 21 activities for your children to complete.

 This particular read is more aimed at slightly younger readers, and focuses on how physics affects us in our everyday lives.